-- At the same time, a patient should expect to be treated with respect and dignity and have concerns listened to when starting or changing the treatment plan.
+- Patients should expect to be treated with respect and dignity and have their concerns listened to when starting or changing the treatment plan.

-- To avoid health problems, patients must share with clinicians any other medications they are taking or if they drink alcohol regularly.
-This is very important – certain medications and regular alcohol use can cause major problems with certain treatment medications.
+- To avoid health problems, patients must let their clinicians know about any other medications they are taking or if they drink alcohol.
+This is very important – certain medications and alcohol can cause major problems with treatment medications.

 - Common patient responsibilities include: